akiyosi/goneovim/README.md

 ![](https://raw.githubusercontent.com/wiki/akiyosi/goneovim/screenshots/v0.4.10-top.png)

+## Why Neovim GUI

+Traditionally, Neovim (and even Vim) has been optimized for working with Terminal, and some Terminal-based workflows cannot be achieved with a GUI.
+Therefore, for some people, a GUI would be an unnecessary additional stuff.
+On the other hand, in my opinion, there are some attractive features of GUI as follows.

+* **More meta keys can be used**
+  * Since Neovim performs all of its operations with the keyboard, having more meta keys available is a simple advantage.
+* **Terminal is also available in Neovim GUI**
+  * Neovim has an embedded terminal emulator that can be run in `:terminal`, so you can run basic terminal workflows using `:terminal` with `bash` or `zsh` in Neovim GUI.
+It is also possible to use remote control tools such as [nvr](https://github.com/mhinz/neovim-remote) to avoid nvim in nvim in Neovim GUI.
+* **Experience the rich drawing expressions of GUI**
+  * For example, it is possible to scroll based on pixels, to set different font families and point sizes for each window.

+If you are interested in these GUI attractions, try goneovim.

 ## Features

 All of the features are optional.
 You can use it like a plain nvim or as a nvim with a rich UI.